-About $2 million in life insurance money is expected to flow into a trust when Susan Powell is presumed legally dead in December, five years after her disappearance.
-Josh Powell was being investigated as a suspect in his wife's disappearance when he moved to Washington state, where he killed himself and the couple's boys in 2012.
+Susan Powell disappeared in 2009 and has never been found.
+While Josh Powell was investigated as a suspect in his wife's disappearance, he wasn't arrested before he killed himself and the couple's boys in 2012.

 Attorneys did not immediately return phone messages seeking comment on the case.

 Josh Powell's sister Alina Powell and mother, Terrica Powell, had argued they were entitled to half the proceeds from life-insurance policies taken out on the couple and their two sons.
 They argued that Susan Powell's father, Charles Cox, wrongly shut them out of the estate in 2013.
 An attorney for her family has said they want to donate the money to charity.